|

 Research

-The research activity of the lab focuses on the development of advanced pattern recognition and image analysis methods for information extraction from satellite or aerial remote sensing data, in applications to environment, sustainability, and renewable energies.
+The research activity of the lab focuses on the development of advanced machine learning, pattern recognition, and image analysis methods for information extraction from satellite or aerial remote sensing data, in applications to environment, sustainability, and renewable energies.

 The main methodological research topics are:

 Technology transfer is also a primary goal.
-The developed algorithms are designed so that they are easy to use at the end-user level, in spite of the complexity of the image processing and pattern recognition methodologies behind.
+The developed algorithms are designed so that they are easy to use at the end-user level, in spite of the complexity of the machine learning and image processing methodologies behind.
 Strong focus is devoted to accuracy, reliability, computational efficiency, and compliance with the requirements of real-world applications.

 People